Computing the Geometric Intersection Number of Curves: Computing intersection numbers on oriented surfaces

 The set $\mathcal{D}_+$ can be constructed in $O(\ell^2)$ time.
 Indeed, since the maximal double paths of $c$ and $d$ form disjoint sets of double points by Corollary~\ref{cor:partition-double-paths}, we just need to traverse the grid $\Z/|c|\Z\times \Z/|d|\Z$ and group the double points into maximal double paths.
 Those correspond to diagonal segments in the grid that can be computed in time proportional to the size of the grid.
 We can also determine which double paths are crossing in the same amount of time.
-Likewise, we can construct the sets $\mathcal{D}_0$ and $\mathcal{D}_-$ in $O(\ell^2)$ time.
-We can also compute $i(c)$ in quadratic time using that $i(c,c)=2i(c)$. \end{proof}
+Likewise, we can construct the sets $\mathcal{D}_0$ and $\mathcal{D}_-$ in $O(\ell^2)$ time. \end{proof} The cases where $c$ and $d$ are non-primitive or where the Euler characteristic of the input surface is non-negative are dealt with in Section~\ref{subsec:end-of-proof}.